-13. Try an E-Bike.
-Be prepared to revel at the ease of breezing down the trails on an electric bike while taking in incredible views on this guided experience.
+13. Ride an e-bike.
+You’ll revel at the ease of breezing down the trails on an electric bike while taking in incredible views on this guided experience.

 14. Hike to Fantasy Meadow.
-Accessed at the top of the Gondola, this scenic loop offers fantastic wildlife and wildflower-spotting opportunities and serene moments along bubbling streams.
+Easily accessible from the top of the Gondola, this scenic loop offers fantastic wildlife and wildflower-spotting opportunities and serene moments along bubbling streams.

-15. Learn to Fly Fish.
-Grab a guide and/or rental gear and get out on Colorado’s pristine waters!
+15. Learn to fly fish.
+Grab a guide and some rental gear to venture out on Colorado’s pristine waters!